Joseph William Torrey: Later life and death

 Torrey returned to America in 1883.
 A few days before his death, the news from the King of Siam reached him, telling that he should be appointed as the king's chief adviser.
 Before he decided whether to take office or not, Torrey died suddenly on June 22, 1885, at his home on Wabon Street in Roxbury.
-Although he already died, he still recognized by the government for representing his lost kingdom as his body was dressed in the uniform of a high oriental dignitary for three days before his black walnut coffin was taken to the St. James Episcopal Church.
+Although he already died, he’s still recognized by the government for representing his lost kingdom as his body was dressed in the uniform of a high oriental dignitary for three days before his black walnut coffin was taken to the St. James Episcopal Church.
 A large crown of flowers in the colors of the flag of Ellenas, yellow and red, formed the central view, a half-moon with thirteen stripes on a blue background, and thirteen stars which testified to the American origins of the rajah.
 He was buried at the Torrey Family Cemetery of the Forest Hills Cemetery.

-Miscellaneous

-Torrey, "the only American Rajah", also got his entry on the title page of the January issue of Ripley's Believe It or Not! in the year of 1950.